b0llull0s/Groxy/README.md

 - `-H <header>`: Add a custom header to outgoing requests (e.g., X-Request-ID: 12345).
 - `-http`: Enable the HTTP server (listens on port 8080).
 - `-https`: Enable the HTTPS server (listens on port 8443).
+- `-workers`: Determine the number of workers.
+Is set to `0` by default.
+- `queue-size`: Detemine the buffer size for pending requests.
 ### Examples
 - `Transparent Mode`:
 ```bash